 Perhaps you are not aware that in 1922, part of the land that you just named, land that historically always bore the name of Novorossiya… Why this name?
 This was because there was essentially a single region with its centre at Novorossiisk, and that was how it came to be called Novorossiya.
 This land included Kharkov, Lugansk, Donetsk, Nikolayev, Kherson and Odessa Region.
 In 1921-22, when the Soviet Union was formed, this territory was transferred from Russia to Ukraine.

 Perhaps Putin was referring to Dnepropetrovsk, founded as Ekaterinoslav in 1776.
-It was called Novorossiysk and was the center of the second Novorossiyskaya governorate in 1796-1802.
-But it was named after Novorossiya, not the other way round, and to 99% of Russians Novorossiysk is the southern port and definitely not a city in Ukraine.
+It was called Novorossiysk and served as the principal city of the second Novorossiyskaya governorate in 1796-1802.
+But it was named after Novorossiya, not the other way round.
+Anyway, it’s rather unlikely that Putin was referring to that Ukrainian city rather than the Russian Black Sea port.

 By the way, it should be easy to see why Ekaterinoslav was renamed twice within a decade: Paul I, who inherited the throne in 1796, was not much fond of his mother, Catherine the Great (Ekaterina in Russian) and was only happy to remove her name from the map of his domains when and where possible.
 His eldest son Alexander I was, in contrast, a big fan of his grandma.
 In 1801, Alexander inspired the palace coup that ended in Paul’s violent death.
 Predictably, Novorossiysk became Ekaterinoslav again in 1802.